 Today’s Resource: We invite you to browse the Science Department of our online store!

-In the simplified experiment proposed above, we would want to avoid the kind of systematic error that evolutionists make when they "sneak" intelligence into their "natural selection" computer simulations.
-So for example we might discredit the results if we snuck the speed of light into the synchronization of the equipment itself.
-So we position the cameras close enough to the laser beam in an effort to make the cameras' roundtrip optics insignificant compared to the lengthier transit of the laser through the bottle.
-Also, if the beam's transit to the bottom of the bottle is not instantaneous, and is slow enough for a camera's frame rate to capture it, it seems that the leading edge of the beam (or pulse) would come into view of each camera from the right boundary of its field of vision and, frame-by-frame, pass to left boundary (with millions of frames showing its progress).
-That would show us that the light was not travelling instantaneously on its outgoing journey.
-Further, we should be able to calculate its speed based on the width of the single camera's field of vision and the number of frames it takes to record the beam's journey across that field.
+The experiment above, first proposed on Sept.
+3, 2019, avoids the kind of systematic error that evolutionists make when they "sneak" intelligence into their "natural selection" computer simulations.
+For example, we would discredit the results if we snuck the round-trip speed of light into the synchronization of the cameras themselves and used that very synchronization in the experiment.
+To avoid this, the experiment design does not rely on the cameras being synchronized.
+(And in any configuration, other than perhaps in a photon-to-photon collision mode, the results do not depend upon roundtrip optics to and from any individual camera.)
+Instead, we position the three cameras close enough to the laser beam so that any roundtrip optics in any configuration is insignificant compared to the lengthier transit of the laser through the bottle.
+As a beam transits the bottle, it will produce photographable scatter from the refraction off of the various materials filling the bottle.
+If the beam's transit to the bottom of the bottle is instantaneous, and it's return trip is at half of today's assumed speed of light, then the cameras' registering of the scatter will show a different number of frames between the outgoing and returning beam as they would if the outgoing and returning beams travel at the same speed on both legs of their round trip.
+The differences are quantified below.
+However, if the beam's transit to the bottom of the bottle is not instantaneous (and of course the cameras' frame rates are fast enough to capture this), it seems that the leading edge of the beam (or pulse) would come into view of each camera from the right boundary of its field of vision and, frame-by-frame, pass to left boundary (with perhaps ten frames showing its progress across a single camera's field of view).
+If this happens, a single camera could accomplish the goal of the experiment, as it alone could demonstrate that the light did not travel instantaneously on its outgoing journey.
+In this case, we could calculate light's one-way speed based on the width of the single camera's field of vision, the cameras frame rate, and the number of frames it takes to record the beam's journey across that field.

 Please send any comments to Bob@rsr.org.
 Thanks!